CSLab-GNU/config_Jetson_NX/README.md

 # config_Jetson_NX (without SD Card image)
 This is the repository for configuring the Jetson Xavier NX by SDK manager.

-This configuration do not require SD card.
+This configuration do not require external SD card.

 If you have a SD card that has 16GB minimum, see Configure F1TENTH System at https://f1tenth.org/build.html.